glacials/splits-io/docs/api.md

   -H 'Content-Type: application/json' \
   -d '{"game_id": "40", "notes": "Notes go here", "seed": "asdfqweruiop"}'
 ```
-These endpoints open a new raceable.
-All types can have `notes`, and tier-2+ patrons can use a `visibility` of
-`invite_only` or `secret`.
+Create a new raceable.
+All types can have `notes`.
+Tier-2+ patrons can use a `visibility` of `invite_only` or `secret`.

 Invite-only raceables can be seen by anyone but only joined with a `join_token`; secret raceables can only be seen or
 joined with a `join_token`.
-The user creating the raceable is given the join token in response to the race creation
-call; it is that user's responsibility to share the token with others.

-A join token can be shared as a user-friendly link:
+The join token is returned after creation.
+You can build it into a user-friendly link:
 ```http
 https://splits.io/races/:race?join_token=:join_token
 https://splits.io/bingos/:bingo?join_token=:join_token
 https://splits.io/randomizers/:randomizer?join_token=:join_token
 ```
+This link is effectively the password for the raceable.
+The raceable owner can always view this link on the raceable's
+page on Splits.io.

 The only required parameter between all types is the Game or Category being raced.
 Attachments cannot be specified at
 creation and must take place as a separate action afterwards.